presented by Anne Leclaire

 Brain injuries affect millions of people each year.
 The effects of these catastrophic injuries vary based on the specific location and severity of damage within the brain.
 Rehabilitation nurses play an integral role in improving patient outcomes by customizing interventions to address deficits caused by the varied areas of the brain that were damaged.
 Knowledge of the extent and location of the brain injury will allow the rehabilitation nurse to guide the patient through the rehabilitation process.
 In this course, participants will learn how brain injuries occur and which mechanisms of injury lead to a diagnosis of brain injury.
 In addition, the effect of pathophysiology on determining the severity of the brain damage will be reviewed.

-Anne graduated with a Master of Science-Nursing degree from the University of Phoenix and has worked in the field of rehabilitation nursing for most of her career.
-She started as a staff nurse in inpatient rehabilitation at Weldon Center for Rehabilitation, Springfield, Massachusetts and then moved to Madison, Wisconsin at University of Wisconsin Hospitals and Clinics (UW Health).
+Anne graduated with a Master of Science-Nursing from the University of Phoenix and has worked in the field of rehabilitation nursing for most of her career.
+She started as a staff nurse in inpatient rehabilitation at Weldon Center for Rehabilitation in Springfield, Massachusetts and then moved to Madison, Wisconsin, at University of Wisconsin Hospitals and Clinics (UW Health).
 Since then, she has had progressive leadership roles in the acute care rehabilitation unit at UW Health, moving from Care Team Leader to Patient Care Coordinator and Clinical Nurse Manager.
-Most recently she opened and served as the Chief Clinical Officer for the new UW Health Rehabilitation Hospital.
+Most recently, she opened and served as the Chief Clinical Officer for the new UW Health Rehabilitation Hospital.
 She has taken an active leadership role in improving care for patients by leading change initiatives in her work areas and implementing measures to improve patient care.
-In addition, she has been an active volunteer and leader in both the Association of Rehabilitation Nurses and the Wisconsin Association for Rehabilitation Nurses where she has given multiple presentations and received the Nurse Manager Role Award.
+In addition, she has been an active volunteer and leader in both the Association of Rehabilitation Nurses and the Wisconsin Association for Rehabilitation Nurses, where she has given multiple presentations and received the Nurse Manager Role Award.
 Anne received her BSN in Nursing from University of Massachusetts, Amherst and is a certified rehabilitation registered nurse (CRRN).
 Anne currently works as a Clinical Nurse Specialist in Nursing Quality & Safety for UW Health system hospitals.

 Rehabilitation nurses need to understand the epidemiology of brain injuries to identify what factors place individuals at risk and to comprehend the significance of brain injuries on society.
 Understanding the causes of brain injuries will assist the nurse in identifying the focus of prevention efforts.
 The epidemiology and causes of brain injury are reviewed.